mmcintyre1/its-my-notes/books/designing-data-intensive-applications.md

                                             │
                                             └─ COMMIT TRANSACTION

-- one method around this is to *materialize conflicts*, or explicitly create objects for those search conditions so locks can be applied directly
+- one method around this is to *materialize conflicts*, or explicitly create objects for those search conditions so locks can be applied directly, although it can be hard and error-prone to materialize conflicts

 ### Serializability
 - serializability is the strongest form of isolation because:
-  - since isolation levels are hard to understand and variously implemented
+  - isolation levels are hard to understand and variously implemented
   - application code might not clearly tell you what isolation level you need to run at
   - there are no good tools to detect race conditions because they are non-deterministic and subject to timing
-- three current methods to implement serializability
+- three current methods to implement serializability: actual serialized executions, two-phase locking, and serializable snapshot isolation (SSI)

 #### Actual Serial Execution
 - simplest way to avoid concurrency problems is to execute the queries serially
-- historically, this was difficult because a single-threaded loop for executing transactions wasn't feasible because:
+- historically, this was difficult because a single-threaded loop for executing transactions wasn't feasible:
   - cost of RAM too high
   - OLTP transactions were disambiguated from analytic transactions
-- downside:
+- downsides of serialized execution:
   - throughput limited to a single core CPU, which is difficult for high write throughput use cases
 - constraints of serial execution
   - every transaction must be small and fast